 Whether you’re ages 5 or 85, you’re welcome to head to the indoor foam dart battlefield at Dart Warz.
 Using Nerf darts, play this game similar to paintball and shoot at your opponent.
 Play for only $8 an hour during the week.
 XTreme night play is open to anyone over the age of 13, and the facility can be rented out for parties.
 Dart Warz is closed Mondays, Tuesdays and Thursdays.

 Head to the mall and get your cosmic golfing on at GlowGolf, miniature golf played under black lights with neon-colored putters and balls.
 Go head-to-head against the family and be sure to take the laser maze challenge.
-Adults are only $10 each and kids 4 and under are only $5.
+Adults are $10 each and kids 4 and under are only $5.

 Spend the afternoon in a competitive game of laser tag at one of Wichita’s most popular laser tag arcades, Laser Quest.
 For as low as $8.50 a game, players can go head-to-head with their peers in this immersive experience and earn free games, achievements and badges.
 Bring your own food or order in pizza.
 Laser Quest is closed on Mondays for private events and have varying hours for events throughout the week and weekends.